This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 even in the face of outages and crashes, as the queue persists message data and metadata (e.g., whether that message

-provide at least once delivery, and you create consumers who are idempotent (i.e., can ignore duplicate messages).
+provide at least once delivery, and you create consumers who are idempotent (can ignore duplicate messages).

-specific order, such as first-in, first out (FIFO) queues, which deliver messages in the order they were received,
+specific order.
+First-in, first-out (FIFO) queues, for example, deliver messages in the order they were received,

-and priority queues, which deliver messages with the highest priority first.
+and priority queues deliver messages with the highest priority first.

 Use message queues to run tasks in the background, with guarantees that tasks are completed and executed in a specific